DeFoG: Discrete Flow Matching for Graph Generation: Additional Results

 For the molecular generation tasks, we begin by examining the results for QM9, considering both implicit and explicit hydrogens \citep{vignac2022digress}.
 In the implicit case, hydrogen atoms are inferred to complete the valencies, while in the explicit case, hydrogens must be explicitly modeled, making it an inherently more challenging task.
 The results are presented in \Cref{tab:qm9}.
 Notably, DeFoG achieves training set validity in both scenarios, representing the theoretical maximum.
 Furthermore, DeFoG consistently outperforms other models in terms of FCD.
 Remarkably, even with only 10\% of the sampling steps, DeFoG surpasses many existing methods.

-Additionally, we provide the complete version of \Cref{tab:moses_guacamol}, presenting the results for MOSES and Guacamol separately in \Cref{tab:moses} and \Cref{tab:guacamol}, respectively.
+Additionally, we provide the complete version of \Cref{tab:moses_guacamol}, presenting the results for MOSES, Guacamol and ZINC250k datasets separately in \Cref{tab:moses}, \Cref{tab:guacamol} and \Cref{tab:zinc}, respectively.
 We include models from classes beyond diffusion models to better contextualize the performance achieved by DeFoG.
+We analyze the performance of diffusion and flow-based methods on MOSES and Guacamol in the main paper (see \Cref{sec:synthetic}).
+Here, we focus on the same analysis for ZINC250k.
+As shown in \Cref{tab:zinc}, DeFoG achieves state-of-the-art performance on this benchmark.
+Notably, it also attains superior FCD scores with only 50 sampling steps, surpassing existing diffusion and flow-based methods.